 If you’ve got pink eye, could your dog get it too?
-Since beloved pet dogs are like members of the family, it is only logical that owners get concerned about their safety, susceptibility and well-being.
-Dogs are hugged, kissed and petted all the time and this makes them prone to sickness and infections if you are not careful.
+Since your pet dog is like a member of the family, it’s understandable to be concerned about their susceptibility to it.
+Since dogs are hugged, kissed and petted all the time, this makes them prone to sickness and infections.

-One very common and highly contagious infection is having pink eye, also known as conjunctivitis.
-This condition could also be called sore eyes and it is usually caused by allergens, bacteria, or a virus.
-This infection causes the conjunctiva and inner linings of the eyelids to get inflamed and creates an annoying itchy sensation too.
+One common and highly contagious infection is pink eye, also known as Conjunctivitis.
+This condition is also called sore eyes and is usually caused by allergens, bacteria, or a virus.
+With pink eye the conjunctiva and inner linings of the eyelids get inflamed creating an annoying itchy sensation.
 You don’t want your dog getting this!

-If you have pink eye, your eyes will have yellowish or greenish discharge until your situation is treated.
-The infection also known to cause teary eyes as well.
-This ailment is highly contagious to humans.
-An infected person is advised to be isolated from others in order to prevent spreading the infection.
-But is pink eye transferable to pet dogs too?
+Those with pink eye will have yellowish or greenish discharge until it is treated.
+The infection also causes teary eyes.
+Highly contagious to humans, those infected are advised to be isolated in order to prevent spreading the infection.
+Is pink eye transferable to pet dogs?

 Can I Give My Dog Pink Eye?
 Answer: Yes

-Assuming that you got your pink eye from some bacteria or viruses and not from allergies, this makes your condition highly contagious to every member of your family (yes, even your dog).
-If you don’t isolate yourself from everyone, you run the risk of spreading the infection to each and every member of your household.
+If you got pink eye from bacteria or viruses and not from allergies, this makes your condition contagious to every member of your family (yes, even your dog).
+If you don’t stay away from everyone, you risk spreading the infection to everyone in your circle.
 Pink eye is a bummer.

-Basically, bacteria and viruses exist everywhere in the air.
-As a result, the infection can really spread quite easily as members of a family share the same environment inside the home.
-But more often than not, conjunctivitis or sore eyes can be spread through direct contact with an infected person.
+Bacteria and viruses exist everywhere in the air.
+As a result, the infection can spread quite easily because people share the same environment inside the home.
+But more often than not, conjunctivitis or sore eyes is spread through direct contact with an infected person.
 That’s why proper hygienic practices are so important for dealing with pink eye including for your dog’s sake.

-You know how it feels like to have pink eye.
-It hurts and it’s very uncomfortable too, and that’s exactly what your dog feels like if affected by the same infection.
-In order to restrain your dog from rubbing and scratching their eyes, which will only worsen the condition, it is advisable to get a funnel collar and fasten this around your dog’s neck.
-This looks bad but this way their paws won’t be able to reach the eye area which will help them out.
+If you don’t know how it feels to have pink eye, well, it hurts and it’s very uncomfortable.
+That’s what your dog also would feel like if infected.
+In order to restrain your dog from rubbing and scratching their eyes, which will only worsen the condition, get a funnel collar.
+Fasten this around your dog’s neck.
+It looks bad but this way their paws won’t be able to reach the eye area which will help them out.

-It is prudent to use mineral water to clean your dog’s eyes frequently so that they will not be a breeding ground for various germs and bacteria.
-If there is hardened mucous around the eye area, you can apply lukewarm water to soften the mucous buildup.
-You can also use artificial tear eye drops to ease the itchy sensation.
-If your vet prescribes a topical ointment or eye drops for the infection, you should use these medications as directed.
+It’s prudent to use mineral water to clean your dog’s eyes frequently so they won’t be a breeding ground for various germs and bacteria.
+If there is hardened mucous around the eyes, apply lukewarm water to soften the mucous buildup.
+You can use artificial tear eye drops to ease the itchy sensation.
+If your vet prescribes a topical ointment or eye drops for the infection, then use these medications as directed.

-Pink eye conditions usually heal within 1 to 2 weeks in both human and the canine species.
+Pink eye conditions usually heal within 1 to 2 weeks for both humans and the canine species.
 Even without antibiotics, this infection usually clears up by itself through self-healing and proper sanitation.
-So rest assured that your favorite pet dog will recover from this infection in time.
+Rest assured that your pet dog will recover from this infection in time.
 The key is to do the preventative stuff especially if your dog is around someone who is already infected.

 Prevention is Better Than Cure

-As much as possible, you should take steps to avoid transmitting pink eye to your dog.
-It is a very irritating condition and you wouldn’t want your favorite pet to suffer from this infection.
-Those who have had a dog with pink eye already know this well.
-Although this is not a life-threatening infection, it can still lead to eye damage and complications if not attended to properly.
+Take steps to avoid transmitting pink eye to your dog.
+It’s an irritating condition and you wouldn’t want your canine to suffer from this infection.
+Those who’ve had a dog with pink eye know this.
+Although this is not a life-threatening infection, it can lead to eye damage and complications if not attended to properly.
 Pink eye carries a stigma for people, perhaps due to the awful name, which dogs luckily don’t care about.
-Still, it is a somewhat depressing condition even for some K9s.
+Still, it’s a somewhat depressing condition even for dogs.